Your foundation degree... what next?

 If you studied for your foundation degree at a further education college, progression to the institution where your degree is validated may be the easiest option.

 If you are looking for a more flexible and often a cheaper alternative for completing your degree then online or distance learning may be a good option.
-One of the best known institutions in this area is the Open University but many other universities have converted degree and postgraduate courses to these accessible formats.
+One of the best known institutions in this area is the Open University but many other universities have also changed their delivery methods for degree and postgraduate courses to these accessible formats.

 Distance learning can be a good alternative if you wish to learn at your own pace.
 However it is worth remembering that you have to be self-motivated and manage your time effectively.
 This is also applicable if you are already employed and combine your work with studying towards your degree on a part-time basis.